leofavre/observed-properties/README.md

 ## React to changes

-Set `propertyChangedCallback`, the callback method that will be run everytime a property changes.
+Set `propertyChangedCallback`, the method that will be run everytime a property changes.

 ```javascript
 class TopTen extends EnhancedHTMLElement {